-- 1. In the third year after appointment, all untenured tenure-track faculty members must be given a written comprehensive evaluation of their progress toward tenure and promotion. - 2.
+- 1. In the third year after appointment, all untenured tenure-track faculty members must be given a written comprehensive evaluation of their progress toward tenure and promotion.
+If the faculty member's probationary period is extended in accordance with policy ACAF 1.31 Extension of Faculty Tenure-Track Probationary Period and Scheduled Post-Tenure Review at any time prior to submission of the tenure progress file, the tenure progress review is extended for the same period of time. - 2.
 This evaluation may be performed by the unit tenure and promotions committee or as otherwise provided by unit procedures.
 If not performed by the unit tenure and promotions committee, the evaluation will be reviewed by the unit tenure and promotion committee.
 The tenure and promotion committee will recommend to the next level of file review (i.e., unit chair or dean) whether or not the untenured faculty member should be retained.